L1FE0FJ4Y/tiny_vm/README.md

 # Quack
-A compiler for an object-oriented programming language Quack.
+A interpreter for an object-oriented programming language Quack.

 ## Work in progress